Winter Engagement Ring Consultations in Modesto, CA

 Practical Winter Proposal Considerations

-• Metal durability: Platinum and white gold withstand cold temperatures better than softer metals
+- Metal durability—platinum and white gold hold up better in cold than softer metals

 Trending Engagement Ring Styles for Winter 2025-2026